 verb (used with object), de·sta·bi·lized, de·sta·bi·liz·ing.

-Examples from the Web for destabilization
+Example sentences from the Web for destabilize

 “They all have one objective: destabilization in order to ‘prepare’ for the elections in autumn,” he said.